 - The open source nature of this Android emulation project caters to the demand of post-modern developers who like to play with their software and add convenient packages for fun.

 - The containerized design of Anbox makes it exceptionally secure compared to most other Android Emulator Linux.

 Android-x86 is one of those pioneer Android emulators for Linux that aim to make it possible to run your Android emulation directly into your PC hardware.
 Their objective was to deliver a top-notch Android emulator for Linux, which will take the Android ecosystem out of the traditional ARM chips used in smartphones and run efficiently in both AMD and x86-based hardware.

 And after succeeding in running abundant resource-intensive Android apps without the slightest of lags ourselves, we can assure you that this powerful Android emulator lives up to its prognosis.

 One of the best open source Linux projects for Android devs, Android-x86, enables us open source fanatics to modify the emulator as we see fit.
 Plus, like Andro VM, you can deploy your apps and play with them without any network connection.

 Although this Linux Android emulator requires you to install and configure the Virtual Box sandbox for running the emulator, the free downloadable ISO image lets you create your own Live Android distro quite easily.

 - The Android-x86 requires a Virtual Machine installation to run Android apps but can be installed as a standalone Live system, thanks to the convenient ISO image.

-- The default support for netbook native resolution helps this Linux Android emulator to adjust appropriately to your PC screen and thus utilizes resources in a much more optimized manner.
+- The default support for netbook native resolution helps this Linux Android emulator adjust appropriately to your PC screen, thus utilizing resources much more optimally.